 SGB is not a treatment for Depression, Bipolar disorder, Schizophrenia or any variants of Schizophrenia, Personality Disorders or Seizure disorders.
 Traumatic Brain Injury (TBI) and PTSD symptoms can overlap.
 We have not found SGB to be specifically helpful for treatment of TBI.
 It can help the PTSD symptoms that may also be present, such as irritability, angry outbursts, and sleep difficulties.

 It is important to note that your symptoms may be more helpful than your diagnosis here.
 We will continue to research what works best for whom and how to incorporate SGB into other treatment modalities.

 Everyone is screened prior to being scheduled.
 No additional appointment is needed for screening.

 The accepted medical practice is that you cannot drive for 8 hours after this procedure.
 Please plan to have a driver with you or use a driving service like Uber.

-Our office is located at 116 Defense Hwy Suite 203, Annapolis, Maryland 21401.
 Baltimore Washington International Airport (BWI) is the closest airport and is 25 minutes to the North.
-Reagan International airport is 50 minutes away, and involves traveling on the 495 Beltway, which may have heavy rush hour traffic.
-Dulles International Airport is approx 1.5 hours away and also subject to heavy traffic.
+Reagan International Airpot (DCA), is 50 minutes away, and involves traveling on the 495 Beltway, which may have heavy rush hour traffic.
+Dulles International Airport (IAD), is approx 1.5 hours away and also subject to heavy traffic.
 There are many lodging options in the greater Annapolis area.
 Ask our front desk for more information.
-We have a travel guided posted on our website and on the link below.